 - Active removal and management of invasive species

 - Plantings and management practices that attract wildlife

 - Limiting turf area and/or natural lawn care with minimal inputs

 The administration of Cicero’s Morton Freshmen Center, one of the schools that piloted Conservation@Home, launched efforts to participate in the program from the ground up, engaging staff and students to plan, implement and nurture an impressive 5,000-square-foot garden with the support of public programming offered by the Forest Preserves and University of Illinois Extension

-Using the garden as an educational tool, the school implemented a year-long citizen science project that hit all four STEM learning areas.
+Using the garden as an educational tool, the school implemented a year-long community science project that hit all four STEM learning areas.
 Because of the success of the garden, Morton Freshmen Center will be featured at the Smithsonian Museum of Natural History in Washington D.C. with the “Age of Humans” exhibit starting in June 2019.

 “Home is where your community is.
 We encourage all Cook County community members, including home gardeners, schools, organizations and even businesses, to consider protecting and creating landscaping that is environmentally friendly.
 Even a small garden can have a big impact in helping native species thrive,” explains Val Kehoe of University of Illinois Extension.

 Interested in learning how to join the Conservation@Home program?
 Call University of Illinois Extension’s Conservation@Home Hotline at 773-233-2900 or visit the Conservation@Home website.
 A program representative will help determine if a garden meets criteria or offer advice to help gardeners implement more sustainable landscape practices.